ubc-lib-geo/Data-Normalization-Classification/Content/Data_Classification.md

 3) Natural Breaks
 * Data is split using the Jenks algorithm

+4) Manual Breaks
+* We define our own splits

-4) Standard Deviation
+5) Standard Deviation
 * Data is split to bins based on distance from the mean

-5) Manual Breaks
-* We define our own splits
+### A note on color choices
+Sequential colormaps are the best choice for representing ratio data (eg. PKR).
+I suggest you check out [color brewer](https://colorbrewer2.org/#type=sequential&scheme=OrRd&n=5) for help picking out color schemes.

 # Equal Interval
 The simplest classification scheme is to just break the data into classes of equal sizes e.g. The minimum is .3 and the maximum is 9.8, so we can split that into four bins 2.4 units wide